 So, three days later and after months of stress, worry, uncertainty, and researching we finally had our very own wheels and it felt GOOD.
 Now time to get the hell out of South Africa.
 We left Cape Town feeling great as we made our way north to Namibia with Charlie.
 We had been in South Africa a total of 87 days and had a 90-day tourist visa – so although there was so much more to be explored we felt comfortable leaving.
 Until we got to the border.

 “You’ve overstayed your visa, you’re both undesirable to this country,” said the customs officers.

-What was supposed to be a quick exit just became an issue.
+What was supposed to be a quick exit just became an issue?
 I knew what she was referring to; she was referring to the three-month date from when we FIRST entered South Africa.
-I tried to explain to her that we had traveled into Mozambique, Lesotho, and Swaziland and had entered and exited South Africa three separate occasions.
+I tried to explain to her that we had traveled into Mozambique, Lesotho, and Swaziland and had entered and exited South Africa on three separate occasions.
 That didn’t matter though we had 90 days in South Africa since the very first time we entered, the clock did not start and stop every time you exited and re-entered.